 For more information about the swimming and boating zones from Sandridge to Elwood and contact details for agencies who manage the bay areas, check our Boating and Swimming Zones.

-If you see dangerous or life-threatening behaviour when you’re enjoying time along our foreshore, please call triple zero (000) immediately to report the incident to the police.
+If you see any dangerous or life-threatening behaviour, please call triple zero (000) immediately to report the incident to the police.
+For non-urgent reports you can call 131 444.

-If the incident occurs on the beach during patrol times, you may also wish to flag down any nearby lifesavers for assistance.
+If the incident occurs on the beach during patrol times, you may also wish to flag down any nearby lifesavers or Local Law Officers for assistance.